top of page

 Czech Dark lager

 Czech Dark Lager, also known as Tmavé Pivo, is a traditional beer style from the Czech Republic.
 It is a dark lager that is known for its deep amber to dark brown colour and rich malt flavours.
 Czech Dark Lager is brewed using a combination of caramel and roasted malts, which give it a slightly sweet and toasty taste.
 It has a medium body and a smooth, clean finish.
-This beer style is often characterised by its balance between malt sweetness and a subtle hop bitterness.
+This beer style is often characterized by its balance between malt sweetness and a subtle hop bitterness but can also contain higher hop levels as long as it remains balanced.
 Czech Dark Lager is a popular choice among beer drinkers who enjoy flavorful and well-balanced dark beers.

 two glasses of Czech Dark lager at christmas